timruffles/backbone-vo/README.md

 This [really happens](http://arshaw.com/xdate/#Adding), and we've probably all made something that should be a value type mutable.
 The above is equally true for: intervals, ranges, dates and sets of any type.

-Value objects created by BackboneVo are immutable.
+Value objects created by BackboneVo are immutable - you can only access fields via `get()`, and their values are safely stored inside a closure, inaccessible to the outside world.

 ## Mixin